Career Definition for a Visual Communications Designer

 Companies that offer specialized design services, publishers and advertising firms employ the majority of people who work in the graphic design field.
 The U.S. Bureau of Labor Statistics (BLS) listed the median salary for graphic designers as $48,700 in 2017.
 Employment of graphic designers is expected to see slower than average growth of 4% from 2016 through 2026, according to the BLS.

 Performing some of the same design tasks as a visual communications designer, a multimedia artist specializes in developing special effects and art for mediums such as video, television, movies and computer games.
 With the assistance of other design professionals, they sketch out scenes and create images, graphics and animation using specialized computer software.

 Since a portfolio of work is necessary to show to prospective employers, earning a bachelor's degree in graphic art, computer graphics or a related field is generally required by employers.
 The BLS predicts the field of multimedia art and animation will grow as fast as average, by 8%, during the 2016-2026 decade, mostly driven by the demand for movie and video game special effects.
 Based on BLS data from May of 2017, multimedia artists earned a median income of $70,530.

 For those interested in coordinating and designing the visual appearance of magazines, product packaging, newspapers and other media, becoming an art director may be a good fit.
 Art directors help plan the concept of the project, assign work to designers and artists, determine what images and elements should be used, manage the timeline and budget, oversee the work of staff and communicate design ideas to clients.

 To enter this profession, a degree in design or art is necessary, and experience working as an editor, graphic designer or other related field is generally required.
-The BLS expects slower than average job growth of 2% for art directors between 2014 and 2024.
-Art directors received $89,760 in median wages, as reported by the BLS in
+The BLS expects average job growth of 5% for art directors between 2016 and 2026.
+Art directors received $92,500 in median wages, as reported by the BLS in May 2017.